fabianschuhmann/fabianschuhmann.github.io/presentations/_posts/2022-08-23-Topical-Meeting-2022.md

 ---
 layout: news
 excerpt: "The same, but different, but still the same: structural and dynamical differences of neutrophil elastase and cathepsin G"
-title: "Oral presentation at the Topical Meeting 2022 in Copenhagen, Denmark"
+title: "Talk at the Topical Meeting 2022 in Copenhagen, Denmark"
 tags: [presentation]
 category: presentation
 ---